-MATH 1351 Fundamentals of Mathematics II (3) (This is a common course number.)
+MATH 1351 Fundamentals of Mathematics II (3)

 Prerequisite: MATH 1350.
 Concepts of geometry, probability, and statistics, as well as applications of the algebraic properties of real numbers to concepts of measurement with an emphasis on problem solving and critical thinking.
 This course is designed specifically for students who seek middle grade (4-8) certification.
 (3 Lec.)